-A: If you are a party or a witness, the University will contact you to schedule an investigation interview with the neutral, impartial Investigator(s).
+A: If you are a party or a witness, the University will contact you to schedule an investigation interview with the neutral, impartial investigator(s).
 There is no need to prepare a written statement in advance.
-The Investigator(s) will take a statement from each interviewee during the interview.
+The investigator(s) will take a statement from each interviewee during the interview.
 Interviewees don't have to answer every question that is asked, but they should try to remember as much as they can and provide complete answers.
 Interviewees should bring any evidence they have (texts, snaps, physical evidence, video, etc.) with them to the interview.
-Each party may also be accompanied by an Advisor at the interview (witnesses cannot have an Advisor), so they may want to choose an Advisor before being interviewed.
-Parties who wish to have a trained Advisor appointed by the University, please contact the Aigoetcheus@manchester.edu and an Advisor will be assigned.
+Each party may also be accompanied by an advisor at the interview (witnesses can have an advisor), so they may want to choose an advisor before being interviewed.
+Parties who wish to have a trained advisor appointed by the University, please contact the TIXC and an advisor will be assigned.
 Parties and witnesses may be interviewed more than once.
 Interviews may take place in person or may be conducted remotely.
 Most interviews last approximately one hour, though some can be longer, and some can be shorter.